Non-Costumey Ways to Wear Southwestern Style Clothing

 7. Carry a Southwest-Inspired Bag

 Wondering what bag to pair with your outfit to have savvy Southwestern style?
-A slouchy purse fits the casual vibe of anything western.
+A slouchy purse fits the casual vibe of anything Western.
 Suede or worn leather has the rustic vibe you are after, and the fringe on your bag is classically cowgirl.

 Do you like Southwestern-style clothing?
-Or, maybe you prefer a more refined western look?
+Or, maybe you prefer a more refined Western look?

 Wonderful to see this look again.
 As a college student, I collected silver Navajo jewelry years ago (I am 60 now) and love to pull these pieces out again.
 I agree that the western look is best in small doses or with just a few accessories or one critical element.
 Along these lines, I have a question: Can you show us how women over 50 can wear cowboy boots without looking silly?
 I love them but want to be careful that I don’t appear to be trying too hard.
 Have you covered this topic earlier?
 Cowboy boots?